Kristoffer93/melcloud-home-ha/README.md

 >
 > This integration is currently in beta phase and under active development.
 I work on it in my spare time and am actively seeking a stable solution, particularly for authentication. **I take no responsibility for any issues that may arise from using this integration.** Use at your own risk.

-Cookie-based integration for MELCloud Home supporting:
+Integration for MELCloud Home supporting:
 - 🌡️ **Air-to-Water heat pumps** (ATW)
 - ❄️ **Air-to-Air heat pumps** (ATA) - coming soon
 - 🔥 **Temperature control**
 - 💧 **Hot water temperature**
 - 🎛️ **Zone operation modes**
 - 📊 **Real-time device data**
+- 🔐 **Automatic login** with username/password

 ## Installation